+Figure 9-bc29 Content Destination Address subfield format for MAC Address

 The Title Length field indicates the length of the following Title field in octets.

 The Title field is a human readable title of the content as a UTF-8 string.